 It is only when the organization is ready for their CMMC assessment that they are required to contract with a CMMC-AB Certified Third-Party Assessment Organization (C3PAO).

 However, selecting a Registered Practitioner is beneficial because it provides assurance of a basic level of training, background check, and ethics.
 I think that having the CMMC Registered Practitioner badge will be a minimum requirement for most consultants in this space.
 Just make sure that your RP also has real-world cybersecurity experience to meet the needs of your organization.

 The Registered Practitioner training and badge are worth the cost in my opinion, especially if you are trying to provide CMMC services today.
-If background checks by the CMMC-AB are included in the cost, then RP is an excellent value which I’d highly recommend.

 Having RP doesn’t fulfill the need for self-study and spending hours considering the CMMC model in detail.
 For tips on that, I recommend reading through our assessor training resources page.